 "Look, you are paying taxes all of your life.
 Then you die and Uncle Sam comes to the door and says, 'guess what?'
 It is like being in double jeopardy in court.
-The law-abiding citizen spends his life being innocent and is then charged guilty when he dies."-Ernesto R., auto parts, Fla.
+The law-abiding citizen spends his life being innocent and is then charged guilty when he dies."-Male respondent, automotive parts sales, Fla.